Overv/TheWitnessSolver/README.md

 require an exhaustive search that eliminates many optimisation opportunities to keep the performance reasonable.

+The areas split up by the solution path are found incrementally, which means that for every step in the path only the last area has to be reexamined.
+This is much faster than running flood fill from scratch for every proposed solution and allows for early termination decisions, because other areas are known to longer change with future steps.

 Similar to the first-fit decreasing bin packing algorithm, tetris puzzle solutions are verified by trying to fit the largest tetris blocks within an area first, which allows for detecting nonsensical solutions earlier.
 Note that